-A third advantage is what an altar call says to other listeners.
+A third advantage is what altar calls say to other listeners.
 As a lost person sees another walk forward indicating a need of Christ, he/she is tempted to think, “If that person is unashamed to admit his need, what’s wrong with me?”
 The one responding encourages others to respond.

-That said, there are situations and reasons where giving an altar call is not only wrong, it is dishonoring to God:
+That said, there are situations and reasons where giving altar calls is not only wrong, it is dishonoring to God.

-1. When it is made a condition of salvation
+1. When altar calls are made a condition of salvation